 Modern History of Madhya Pradesh

 The Third Anglo Maratha war altered the fate of Madhya Pradesh forever.
 The state ushered into the modern period with British supremacy.
 Several freedom fighters, including Chandra Shekhar Azad, hailed from this Central Indian state.
 Even in the Revolt of 1857 Madhya Pradesh played an important role.
 People like Gaya Dutt, Manik Chand Kochar, Choudhary Shankar Lal, and several other Indian Freedom Fighters inspired the masses to participate in the Indian freedom struggle for the Indian Independence Movement.
 The modern history of Madhya Pradesh also witnessed numerous martyrs who willingly laid down their lives for liberating their motherland from the British Raj.
 In the freedom struggle, many movements were successfully launched in Madhya Pradesh coinciding with the Non-Cooperation Movement and Quit India Movement.
 Almost all parts of the state were active in freedom struggle, though at different times.

 After India gained independence in August 1947, the state of Madhya Pradesh was reorganised and Bhopal was declared its new capital.
 The undivided Madhya Pradesh was formed on November 1st, 1956.
-Madhya Pradesh, in its present form, came into existence on 1st of November, 2000 following its bifurcation to create a new state of Chhattisgarh
+Madhya Pradesh, in its present form, came into existence on 1st of November, 2000 following its bifurcation to create a new state of Chhattisgarh.

 Today Madhya Pradesh stands out as an important state in the Indian sub-continent with its historical places, natural beauty, an interesting demography and numerous places of interest.
 Thus, it can be said that history of Madhya Pradesh is steeped tales of kings, clashes and finally the freedom struggle.